 Blog / Page 9

-Two William T. Grant Scholars have been awarded grants to support their development as mentors to junior colleagues.
-The Scholars will mentor two promising post-doctoral fellows in enhancing their methodological skills, publication records, and career networks.
-The Scholars mentoring grant is designed to help Scholars hone their skills and abilities as mentors and help researchers […]
+Two research grantees and four William T. Grant Scholars have been awarded grants to support their development as mentors to junior colleagues.
+The awardees will mentor promising doctoral students and post-doctoral fellows in enhancing their methodological skills, publication records, and career networks.
+The mentoring grants program is designed to help Scholars and research grantees hone […]